-Where are you based out of? town + studio?

 -If money wasn’t an issue, what would you spend the next year of your life doing?

 Oh the places I’d go and the things I’d learn.
 I’d learn to make pasta in Italy.
 I’d learn to speak Spanish in Spain.
-I’d learn to shear sheep in New Zealand.
 I’d learn to tango in Argentina.
 I’d scuba dive the Great Barrier Reef.
 I’d climb Machu Picchu.
 I’d explore India.
 The list goes on!
 And of course, I’d practice and study some major yoga along the way!